star-du/star-du.github.io/_posts/2018-1-23-Dive-Into-Python-Char5.md

 + (a|b|c) matches exactly one of a, b or c.
 + (x) in general is a remembered group.
 You can get the value of what matched by using the groups() method of the object returned by re.search.

+[^1]:
+    after grouping, you can refer to the grouped items using `\1` etc.
+  ———  *which means “hey, that first group you remembered? put it right here.”*